ericnewton/accumulo-opentsdb/README.md

 * OpenTSDB "next" git branch (See https://github.com/OpenTSDB/opentsdb/tree/next) Info about OpenTSDB can be found at http://opentsdb.net

-* Maven 3.1.0 (See http://maven.apache.org for Download, and configuration instructions)

 INSTALLATION
 ------------
 The following steps add the accumulo-opentsdb patch on top of your existing OpenTSDB install